model-checking/kani-verifier-blog/CONTRIBUTING.md

 ## Code of Conduct
-This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
+This project has adopted the [Rust Code Of Conduct](https://www.rust-lang.org/policies/code-of-conduct).
-For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact opensource-codeofconduct@amazon.com with any additional questions or comments.

 ## Security issue notifications
-If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
-Please do **not** create a public github issue.
+If you think you have discovered a security issue please write to us at kani-verifier-security@amazon.com; do **NOT** open a public issue.
+Sensitive information can be encrypted using our [PGP key](https://github.com/model-checking/kani/blob/main/kani-verifier-security.public.key).

 ## Licensing